lukemetz/Sapling/README.md

 ##Dependencies

-Sapling is currently built with premake4.
+Premake4 is used to build the project.

-It uses Horde3D for graphics.
+Horde3D is used for graphics.
 Many of the default assets and graphics pipelines are also from Horde3D.
 The c++ math helper file, utMath.h, also comes from Horde3D with slight modifications.

-GLFW is used for input as well as creating a openGL window.
+GLFW is used for input as well as creating a OpenGL window.

+Jansson is used for json parsing.

+Python is used to generated json wrappers for components.

 ##Building
 Sapling should mostly be cross platform, but it has only been tested on Linux.

 To build simply run premake4 gmake.
 Then make in the main directory.

-Currently a sample test application is built instead of a library.
-This will change soon.

 ##License